 Once more, there is no assurance that you will appear on Google’s first pages.
-However, your chances of appearing on the first page of Google are substantially higher if you followed all the instructions in this guide to create high-quality content using Jasper’s assistance and ensured it was well SEO-optimized with Surfer SEO and Yoast SEO.
+However, your chances of appearing on the first page of Google are substantially higher if you followed all the instructions in this guide to create high-quality content using Jasper’s assistance and ensured it was well SEO-optimized with Surfer SEO and Rank Math.

 Using a Blog Post Recipe

 You can make use of Jasper Recipes to hasten the process of writing your blog post with Jasper.
 You can follow my guide on writing blog posts with Jasper Recipes.

 To leverage Jasper Recipes, you first need to open the recipe, save it to your account, and hit Run.
 By following this guide on how to write a blog post with Jasper AI, you’ll get to the finish line sooner than you think.